 Which Plants to Avoid

-Other plants you should avoid planting in your yard due to their flammability.
+You should avoid planting some plants in your yard due to their flammability.
 These plants are known to have high oil or resin content that can quickly ignite.
 They create a lot of potential fuel, such as dead leaves and twigs, and their leaves are low-moisture.

 Plants to avoid include: